andreyers/datasciencecoursera/getcleandata/readme.md

 ========================================
 ## Script Description:
- The 'run_analysis.R' script tidies and saves accelerometer data from Samsung Galaxy S phones and creates a second dataset with analysis (average) for each variable.
+ The 'run_analysis.R' script tidies and saves accelerometer data from Samsung Galaxy S phones and creates a second dataset of computed average values of the mean and standard deviation variable.
+ The variables are computed by subject and activity.

 ========================================
 ## Dataset Files: